American black bear: Hybrids

 American black bears are reproductively compatible with several other bear species and occasionally produce hybrid offspring.
 According to Jack Hanna's Monkeys on the Interstate, a bear captured in Sanford, Florida, was thought to have been the offspring of an escaped female Asian black bear and a male American black bear.
-In 1859, an American black bear and a Eurasian brown bear were bred together in the London Zoological Gardens, but the three cubs that were born died before they reached maturity.
+In 1859, an American black bear and a Eurasian brown bear were bred together in the London Zoo, but the three cubs that were born died before they reached maturity.
 In The Variation of Animals and Plants Under Domestication, Charles Darwin noted:

 In the nine-year Report it is stated that the bears had been seen in the zoological gardens to couple freely, but previously to 1848 most had rarely conceived.
 In the reports published since this date three species have produced young (hybrids in one case), ...

 A bear shot in autumn 1986 in Michigan was thought by some to be an American black bear/grizzly bear hybrid, because of its unusually large size and its proportionately larger brain case and skull.
 DNA testing was unable to determine whether it was a large American black bear or a grizzly bear.

 Subspecies

-Sixteen subspecies are traditionally recognized; however, a recent genetic study does not support designating some of these, such as the Florida black bear, as distinct subspecies.
+Sixteen subspecies are traditionally recognized; however, a 2015 genetic study did not support designating some of these, such as the Florida black bear, as distinct subspecies.
 Listed alphabetically according to subspecific name: